ITpC/LAppS/README.md

 Here are some performance results (dev instance with Intel(R) Core(TM) i7-7700 CPU @ 3.60GHz).
 Servers all were tested in TLS only.
 Number of clients: 80.
 As a client was used benchmark/echo_client_tls.cpp (websocketpp example client)

 **NOTE**: Please do not consider these results seriously.
 Because
-  * This comparison is made for raw echo servers with 277 bytes uniform text messages.
+  * This comparison is made for raw echo servers with 2x277 bytes uniform text messages. (corrected: there are 2x277 byes messages sent in client code within on_message handler)
   * This comparison is made for products with real world application vs development release of LAppS, which does not have reached production maturity
   * Testing vs nginx (a web-server), is not really a correct thing.
 Nginx was not build for WebSockets and running Lua-applications detached from workers (which is the case for LAppS).